If you are looking for the best paintball guns for self-defense, you’ve come to the right place.

-It takes proper equipment to negate all the potential hazards that paintball guns create, and a set of precautions that all players incorporate into their game to limit the amount of injuries that occur.
+It takes proper equipment to negate all the potential hazards that paintball guns create and a set of precautions that all players incorporate into their game to limit the number of injuries that occur.
 With all this said, let’s cut to the chase.

 Anything that efficiently allows a potential victim of violence or burglary to get an edge over his/her combatant is a viable tool for self-defense.
 Paintballs work well to combat against home intruders and stout vermin due to their range and force of impact.

 Additionally, paintball guns can use pepperball rounds which can increase the amount of time one might have to get away safely or to call the authorities.
 As for portability, there are laws within certain states that prohibit the possession of paintball guns in public areas with higher populations (see chart at the end of this post).

 If you want a compact weapon that you can carry around with you while shopping or heading to work, it’s ideal that you purchase something smaller like pepper spray rather than carrying around a whopping paintball gun.
 However, whether it be during a camping trip or an everyday stay at your own house, paintball guns can do a lot to protect you against burglars and animals.

 Paintball guns allow the user to maintain their distance from an intruder without the risk of killing it and can incapacitate them (when used with specific ammunition) for 45-90 minutes.

 It’s important to note the differences between traditional, “speedball” markers, and “woodsball” markers, as this will help hone in on the perfect rifle.